nicolas-van/wordpress-simple-bootstrap/CONTRIBUTING.md

 ## How Can I Contribute?

+### Translations

+You can translate this theme in your language using the [dedicated page on Wordpress.org](https://translate.wordpress.org/projects/wp-themes/simple-bootstrap/).

 ### Reporting Bugs

 Before creating bug reports, please check the existing bug reports as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible.